tbaggeroftheuk/WiiU-CDN-download-wip/README.md

 game name dont work
 havent tested much else if anyone wants to contribute feel free.
 A quick note nus.py is legacy
+also made a C# version its in C# stuff a premade executable will be in releases

 # Installation Linux